Thai Steamed Fish with Lime Sauce

 3. Add the lime juice and fish sauce and remove the saucepan from the heat.
 Stir in the fresh coriander and you’re all set.
 The sauce should be sour, spicy and garlicky, with a touch of sweetness.
 It should almost smack you in the face – in a good way, of course!

-4. To serve, transfer the steamed fish to a large fish platter, discarding the lemongrass, ginger and kaffir lime leaves (they’ve served their purpose).
+4. To serve, transfer the steamed fish to a large fish platter, discarding the lemongrass, ginger and makrut lime leaves (they’ve served their purpose).
 Top with the sauce and serve with steamed rice – enjoy!

 Notes